alterway/formations/labs/liascript/labs-docker-fundamentals.md

 ```

-Our container is running just one process, ping 8.8.8.8.
+Our container is running just one process, `ping 8.8.8.8`.
 The PID column in this output
 indicates the PID of each process on the host.
 Remember that if this process exits, the
 container will exit.
 Try this yourself by listing containers and then killing the host process: